 - does not generate electromagnetic interference that interrupts the performance of the other equipment;

 - is immune to electromagnetic emissions from other products.

 2. Conduct laboratory testing

 Electromagnetic disturbances are invisible.
 Therefore the only way to determine if they occur is by conducting testing.
 The EMC Directive allows for self-testing for most equipment.
 However, the equipment necessary to conduct the full set of tests are very expensive.
-Therefore, it is often the best to subcontract the EMC tests to a qualified EMC test laboratory.
-Testing is done in accordance with European harmonised standards.
+Therefore, it is often best to subcontract the EMC tests to a qualified EMC test laboratory.
+Testing is done in accordance with European harmonized standards.

 3. Compile the technical documentation or ‘Technical File’.